mirko06854/ReservationSystemMirko/README.md

 ---
 ## Description:

 The Reservation System application is designed to facilitate the reservation and management of tables in a dining establishment.
 It aims to simplify the process of making reservations, ensure efficient utilization of available tables, and manage reservation-related tasks.
+Moreover is also possible to add a food list for each reservation.

+---

+## Reservation App User Guide:

+### Reservation Time Limit

+Each reservation in the app has a fixed time limit of 2 hours.
+Reservations cannot overlap within this 2-hour time frame.
+Manual deletion of reservations is required to free up time slots.

+### Reservation Actions:

+1. Select Dishes

+Click the "Select Dishes" button to choose dishes for a selected reservation.
+Please note that this action is only available when a single reservation is selected.

+2. Show Paid Dishes

+Use the "Show Paid Dishes" button to view the dishes that require payment.
+This action is available for each reservation.

+### Reservation Management:

+1. Delete a Reservation

+To delete a reservation, locate the "Delete" button.
+Click this button to remove the selected reservation.
+Works for each reservation selected.

+2. Clean All Reservations

+You can clean all reservations at once by using the "Clean All Reservations" button.
+This action clears all reservations from the app.

 ---

 ## Structure:

 This application is composed by three packages: